-- First of all, the term Gibraltar Rock serves as one of the alternate names for the world renowned formation known as the Rock of Gibraltar.
-However, by whatever name one calls it, this marvel of Nature holds a particularly impressive distinction.
+- The term Gibraltar Rock serves as one of the alternate names for the world renowned formation known as the Rock of Gibraltar.
+By whatever name one chooses to call it, however, this marvel of Nature holds a particularly impressive distinction.

 - That holds true due to the fact that a significant portion of the upper area of the feature also forms a special Nature Reserve.
-This beautiful small Reserve, along with the indigenous flora, fauna, and geology of the region remain enormous tourist favorites even today.
+This small Reserve, along with the indigenous flora, fauna, and geology of the region remain enormous tourist favorites even today.

 Gibraltar Rock Physical Description

 Only enhancing its aura of majesty, the truly impressive Gibraltar Rock has an amazing physical nature.
-First of all, the gargantuan rock has a highly sharpened crest with points standing as much as 1,398 ft (426 m) in height.
+For starters, the gargantuan rock clearly features a highly sharpened crest.
+This displays points standing as much as 1,398 ft (426 m) in height.

 Gibraltar Rock Location, Formation, and Nature Reserve

-Mostly composed of limestone, parts of the massive monolith slowly dissolved over time due to the actions of the water.
+Mostly composed of limestone, parts of the monolith dissolved over time due to the actions of the water.
 This natural process also often forms caves.
 In the case of this site, more than 100 caves exist.
-St. Michael’s Cave remains the best known of these, and also forms the largest tourist attraction.
+St. Michael’s Cave remains the best known of these.

-Additionally, as of 1993, the Nature Reserve located here forms roughly 40% of the total area of Gibraltar Rock.
-Furthermore, much of the flora and fauna found there continue to be of importance to conservationists.
-The best known of these remain the Barbary Macaques, with roughly 300 individuals located within the Reserve.
+The Nature Reserve located here forms 40% of the area of Gibraltar Rock.
+Much of the flora and fauna found there continue to be of importance to conservationists.
+The best known of these are the Barbary Macaques, with roughly 300 individuals located within the Reserve.

-In fact, of ecological importance equal the Barbary Partridges, plant species such as the Gibraltar Candytuft appear here, and nowhere else in Europe.
+In fact, of ecological importance equal to the Barbary Partridges, plant species such as the Gibraltar Candytuft appear here, and nowhere else in Europe.
 Finally, the stunning site also serves as a major resting point for large populations of migratory birds.